ATLAS: A Layered Constraint-Guided Framework for Structured Artifact Generation in LLM-Assisted MDE: Evaluation

+\paragraph{Research Question.} RQ1 studies structural reliability in single-file AUTOSAR generation under two complementary forms of control: (i) ICM-complete retrieval prompting, which exposes deterministically stored metamodel structure and schema-compatible cues to the model at prompt time, and (ii) Layer-1 constrained decoding, which enforces admissible prefixes during generation.
+The question is therefore not only whether structurally valid artifacts can be obtained, but how prompt-side structural steering and decode-time admissibility control interact in terms of validity, auditability, latency, and token cost.

-\paragraph{Baseline Comparisons.} We evaluate four pipeline configurations that represent progressively structured approaches from the recent LLM literature, each implemented using the same base model to isolate the impact of constraint enforcement strategies:
+\paragraph{Baseline Comparisons.} We evaluate four \emph{controlled local} pipeline configurations that represent progressively structured approaches from the recent LLM literature, each implemented using the same base model to isolate the distinct effects of prompt-side structural steering and decode-time constraint enforcement: